kjq2019/DR/README.md

 All results: excels, graphs are in the folder.
 For V3 there are two versions, simply seperate the model from scratch and the pretrained one.

 In order to use the python file, V3 is recommended.
-You still need to manually mute or unmute if you want to load the trained weight.
+You still need to manually mute or unmute several lines if you want to load the trained weight.

 If you want to use V3_finetune, please first: pip install git+https://github.com/qubvel/classification_models.git for pretrained ResNet;